‘Winter's Bone’s Debra Granik returns with another terrific, outsiders'-eye examination of modern America.

 She may well have repeated the trick here, after Thomasin McKenzie’s equally top-notch portrayal as a stoic and loving daughter to Ben Foster’s “damaged” Vietnam veteran.

 The pair of them live happily in the Oregon backwoods.
 Almost self-sufficient, they are content without the normally expected comforts of civilisation.

 But the worm in the bud is the fact that their home is in Oregon public parkland.
 They are spotted, rounded up and the forces of conformity and social worker sympathy descend on them

-The two principals are both laid-back and stoic with Granik’s sure hand never patronising or dramatising the situation as a lesser directorial talent might have done.
+The two principals are both laid-back and calm with Granik’s sure hand never patronising or dramatising the situation as a lesser directorial talent might have done.

 The social workers are never painted as villains.
 They plainly want to help the pair but don’t understand why such a way of life would have been preferred in the first place.